Noaaan/MythicMetals/README.md

 Flytre, for helping with the RecipeManager Mixin.
 Spxtreofficial, for his LivingEntityMixin.
 glisco, for his multiple commits to code and helpful toolchain.
-The incredible music talent from Jan_Boyega.
+The incredible music talent from Galaxy Goats, provided by Jan_Boyega.
 williewillus, for the implementation of Fabric's ArmorRenderer.

 **The artists:**